TokenChingy/_api/README.md

 ### isJSONString()

-Checks to see if a string is a vaild JSON String which can be parsed into a JSON object.
+Checks to see if a string is a valid JSON String which can be parsed into a JSON object.
 Returns either `true` or `false`.

 ```js
 isJSONString((string: String));